-The courses listed below have been identified by the Committee faculty as providing foundational training in film studies across disciplines.
-In principle, these courses are open to any graduate student affiliated with the Committee.
+The courses listed below have been identified by the GSFC faculty as providing foundational training in film studies across disciplines.
+In principle, these courses are open to any graduate student affiliated with the GSFC.
 Additional information is available in the Graduate Catalog as well as on Testudo and Department Websites.

 AMST 629D Documentary Film in American Culture (Lounsbury)

 AMST 698Y Cinema and the City (Lounsbury)

 CMLT 679C Selected Topics in Comparative Studies: History/Theory/Practice of Documentary

 CMLT 679L Selected Topics in Comparative Studies: Cinema of Liberation (Robinson)

 ENGL759C Literature and the Other Arts: Cold War Culture: American Literatures and Film of the 40s and 50s (Auerbach)

 FREN 699F Film Theory and Criticism (Eades)

 GERM 838/CMLT 678P Film Analysis (Beicken); conducted in German

 GERM 669L/838L 20th Century Literature: The City in Literature and Film (Beicken); conducted in German.